mleprince018/azure-certifications/DP-900 Azure Data Fundamentals.md

 ### Batch vs Streaming
 - data processing is conversion of data to meaningful info and typically occurs through batch or streaming

 - **Batch Processing**: multiple data records are collected & stored before being processed together in a single operation
+    - buffering & processing data in groups - often set on a particular schedule or based on events/actions
     - if data records were cars - batch processing is like getting cars into a parking lot and then running counts on them
     - great for "bulk" jobs, grouping many small jobs into one big one that can often be scheduled during off-hours
     - because its typically processing a LARGE amount of info all at once